enderprism/enderprism.github.io/README.md

 # EnderPrism's Website

-Mainly an extended 'About Me' but also functions as a blog.
+Mainly an extended 'About Me' but also functions as a blog and a portfolio.

 ## Additional info